meschedl/Unckless_Lab_Resources/protocols/sgRNA_synthesis_dig_test.md

 - Equation for DNA ng/ul to nM:
     - nM = ((ng/ul)/(660g/mol * size in bp)) * 1000000
 - Example
-  - PCFR product is 34ng/ul and 500bp in size
+  - PCR product is 34ng/ul and 500bp in size
   - ((34ng/ul)/(660g/mol * 500) * 1000000) = 103nM
 - Dilute your PCR product with molecular grade water, you will need 3ul per reaction that uses that PCR product (number of reactions may vary, see below)